HimanshuGolani/SwasthyaRaksha_WebSite/README.md

-# Project Title
+SwasthyaRaksha

 A brief description of what this project does and who it's for

-# HealthTracker
+ SwasthyaRaksha

-HealthTracker is a MERN (MongoDB, Express.js, React.js, Node.js) stack project aimed at providing users with a platform to store and share their health-related data securely.
+SwasthyaRaksha_WebSite is a MERN (MongoDB, Express.js, React.js, Node.js) stack project aimed at providing users with a platform to store and share their health-related data securely.
 It allows users to maintain their health profiles, prescriptions, lab reports, and appointment reminders, facilitating easy access to crucial health information during emergencies.

 ## Features